SmritiChawla/Precily/README.md

   Fg 3a & b.
 Evaluation of Precily using Prostate cancer (PCa) baseline cell lines.
 This folder contains CCLE/GDSC2 models retrained after removing the concerned cell lines present in PCa cell line independent test set and GSVA scores.

   Fig 3c.
-This folder contains CCLE/GDSC pre trained models after removing LNCaP cell line to assess the performance of Precily on LNCaP cell lines and compare it with groudtruth from GDSC database.
+This folder contains CCLE/GDSC pre-trained models to assess the performance of Precily on LNCaP cell lines and compare it with groud truth from GDSC database.

   Fig 3d.
 This folder contains pre-trained CCLE/GDSC models and enrichment scores of LNCaP cell lines under different treatment conditions for making predictions.

   Fig 3e.
-This folder contains enrichment scores of LNCaP cell lines under different treatment conditions to investigate enrichment of proliferation related pathways.
+This folder contains enrichment scores of LNCaP cell lines under different treatment conditions to investigate the enrichment of proliferation related pathways.

   Fig 3f.
 This folder contains pre-trained CCLE/GDSC models and enrichment scores of LNCaP cell lines under different treatment conditions for analysis of predictions of DNA replication pathway related drug cisplatin.